 I found hope and solace in the local La Leche League and over 5 years of nursing and 3- 9+ lb baby VBAC’s later I’m tandem nursing my 4rd baby and his older brother!
 There are few things more supportive then other breastfeeding Moms and if you need support, I highly recommend finding your local group in person or online!
 No one can relate to my experiences like other Moms and finding another Mom for support can be an amazing experience, I highly recommend it.

 It has been a long journey!
 My family has tested and tried many different methods, products and routines.
 If I can save another parent time, stress and aggravation then my goal has been accomplished!
 I am a co-sleeping, tandem nursing, organic garden growing, coffee drinking, babywearing Mama who can be seen pushing a shopping cart with my 2 toddlers inside, my oldest walking…while wearing my infant in a baby carrier… looking for perfect organic avocados in the supermarket.
-Some days it’s great, other days everyone is yelling and we’re quite the spectacle!
+Some days it’s great, and people tell me how “well behaved” my children are.
+Other days everyone is yelling and we’re quite the spectacle!

 I love to share the material and non-material things in this world that my family enjoys with you!
 We really enjoy doing product reviews and giveaways (I feel like Santa).
 However, I will only boast products that my family loves and ones that I would recommend to a close friend.
 I love love love Mom-run quality companies to support and boast (so if you know of one please share!).
 Thanks again and contact me with any questions!